PanamaOfficial Name: Republic of Panama

 Persons violating Panamanian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Panama are severe, and convicted offenders can expect long jail sentences and heavy fines.

-If you are arrested in Panama, authorities of Panama are not required to alert the U.S. Embassy of your arrest unless requested.
+If you are arrested in Panama, authorities of Panama are not required to alert the U.S. Embassy of your arrest unless requested to do so.
 If you are concerned the Department of State may not be aware of your situation, you should request that the police notify the U.S. Embassy of your arrest.

 SPECIAL CIRCUMSTANCES: Anyone not bearing identification at all times, including tourists from the United States, may be held and will be penalized by the Panamanian authorities.